 A dental crown is a cap placed over a tooth to restore its shape, size, strength and appearance.
 Repairing a damaged tooth with a dental crown takes place every day in dentist offices across the country.
 Here are the most common reasons you might need a crown:

 A large cavity or fracture/older fillings - Large cavities or fractures will weaken the remaining tooth and leave it prone to further damage.
 A large filling that has been in place for a long time may cause stress that could lead to cracks.
 To save these teeth, your dentist may recommend a crown.

-Damaged cusps - The cusp is the part of the tooth that bears most of the stress when someone chews food, and it can break due to either trauma or an existing filling.
-When a cusp is broken, a dental crown is needed to completely cover the tooth to prevent future fracturing.
-If the broken cusp causes the entire tooth to break all the way to the bone, then a dentist will shave away the damaged area and cover the existing, stronger tooth structure with a longer crown.
+Damaged cusps - The cusp is the part of the tooth that bears most of the pressure when you chew, and it can break due to trauma or an existing filling.
+When a cusp is broken, a dental crown is needed to prevent future fracturing; if the cusp causes the entire tooth to break all the way to the bone, your dentist will shave away the damaged area and cover the existing, stronger tooth structure with a longer crown.

-A dental crown procedure requires two visits to the dentist.
+A dental crown procedure requires two visits.
 During the first visit, the dentist will prepare the affected tooth and apply a temporary crown.
-At the second visit, the dentist will secure the permanent crown.
-While this procedure may seem daunting, it will leave your teeth feeling stronger and looking more healthy.
-If you think you’re in need of a dental crown, request an appointment at Southfield Family Dental Center today!
+At the second visit, he/she will secure the permanent crown.
+This will leave your teeth stronger and healthier.
+To see if you need a dental crown, request an appointment at Southfield Family Dental Center today!